Mulekotd/react-calculator/README.md

 ## Usage

-Once the project is up and running, you can use the [Simple React Calculator](https://mulekotd.github.io/react-calculator/) to perform calculations.
+Once the project is up and running, you can use the [React Calculator](https://mulekotd.github.io/react-calculator/) to perform calculations.
 Here are some basic instructions on how to use it:

-1. Open your web browser and navigate to http://localhost:5173/simple-react-calculator/ (or the appropriate address if you modified the configuration).

-2. The calculator interface should be displayed, allowing you to enter numbers and perform calculations.

-3. Use the buttons for addition (+), subtraction (-), multiplication (*), and division (/) to perform arithmetic operations.
+1. Use the buttons for addition (+), subtraction (-), multiplication (*), and division (/) to perform arithmetic operations.

-4. Enter numbers using the numeric keypad on the interface.
+2. Enter numbers using the numeric keypad on the interface.

-5. Click the "=" button to see the result of the calculation.
+3. Click the "=" button to see the result of the calculation.

-6. To clear the input or result, use the "C" button.
+4. To clear the input or result, use the "C" button.

-7. Enjoy using the Simple React Calculator for your basic arithmetic needs.
+5. Enjoy using the Simple React Calculator for your basic arithmetic needs.

 ## Feedback and Contributions